Adjoint methods for static Hamilton-Jacobi equations: Introduction

 \section{Introduction}

-The theory of viscosity solutions for Hamilton-Jacobi equations, introduced by Crandall and Lions in \cite{CL} provides a body of simple and effective techniques for discovering the existence, uniqueness, and stability of the solutions.
-To date, many results concerning the speed of convergence for Hamilton-Jacobi equations of various types have been studied.
-However, all the methods seem to be in the indirect ways by using viscosity solution techniques and maximum principles.\\\h Recently, Evans in his forthcoming paper \cite{E} introduces some new methods to study Hamilton-Jacobi equations for the time-dependent case, including the nonlinear adjoint method.
+The theory of viscosity solutions for Hamilton-Jacobi equations, introduced by Crandall and Lions in \cite{CL}, \cite{CEL} provides a body of simple and effective techniques to discover the existence, uniqueness, and stability of solutions.
+To date, many results concerning the speed of convergence for Hamilton-Jacobi equations of various types, which are clearly extremely important, have been studied.
+They are based on similar techniques, and rely on the original ideas of Crandall and Lions.
+More precisely, the techniques of maximum principles, and doubling variables were used to study the speed of convergence (see \cite{BCD}, \cite{CL1}, \cite{DI}).\\\h Recently, Evans in his forthcoming paper \cite{E} introduces some new and promising methods to study Hamilton-Jacobi equations for the time-dependent case, including the nonlinear adjoint method.
 This method turns out to be very useful to observe various time-dependent problems of vanishing viscosity type.
-However, it may not work well when applying directly to time-independent problems because of some difficulties such as the existence, uniqueness of the solution of the adjoint equation as well as the nonnegative property as we will discuss below.
-In this present paper, we will introduce some new ideas to apply this method to study some time-independent PDE such as stationary Hamilton-Jacobi equation, Eikonal-like equation and effective Hamiltonian.
-We classify the problems into two classes: the class containing $u^{\epsilon}$ in the regularized equation, the class not containing $u^{\epsilon}$ in the regularized equation, and propose two different new methods to deal with each class.
-The main goals are to build up the constructive ways to look at those PDE directly through the adjoint equations and hence can be used not only here but also for other observations in the future.\\\h We will here introduce the adjoint equation for each class of equation and then prove the speed of convergence.
-In fact, we can go further by using the constructions here and the Compensated compactness to get more properties of the solutions as in \cite{E} and get some further results.
-We will explore those properties elsewhere in the future.\\\\\h {\bf Outline of this paper:} This paper contains three sections about three types of static Hamilton-Jacobi equations, which are quite interesting and familiar to the readers.
-Our purpose in this paper is expository, hence we try to make all the equations as simple as possible to show the key ideas instead of coming into complicated proofs.
-All the ideas work for general cases as well.\\\h In section 2, we study the stationary problem in the whole space $\mathbb R^n$
+The main feature of this method consists in the introduction of a further equation, to retrieve information about the solutions of the regularized problems.
+More precisely, one first linearizes the regularized problems, and then considers the corresponding adjoint equations.
+Looking at the behavior of the solutions of this new equations for different initial data, one is able to prove new estimates, which the previous techniques did not allow to obtain.
+In particular, the speed of convergence for time-dependent Hamilton-Jacobi equation is obtained very naturally by the adjoint method.\\\h However, the adjoint method could not be applied directly to time-independent problems because of some difficulties such as the existence, uniqueness of the solution of the adjoint equation as well as the nonnegative property as we discuss below.
+In this present paper, we introduce some new ideas to apply this method to study some time-independent PDE such as stationary Hamilton-Jacobi equation, Eikonal-like equation, and Homogenization of Hamilton-Jacobi equation.
+We classify the problems into two classes: the class containing zero order term $u^{\epsilon}$ in the regularized equation, the class not containing zero order term $u^{\epsilon}$ in the regularized equation, and propose two different methods to deal with each class.
+We believe that our approach could be used in different contexts in the future.\\\h As already mentioned, we first associate the adjoint equation to the regularized problem, and then prove an estimate for the speed of convergence.
+In fact, we can go further by using the constructions here and the Compensated compactness as in \cite{E1}, \cite{E} to get more properties of the solutions and get some further results.
+The careful study of these additional properties will be the object of a future work.\\\\\h {\bf Outline of this paper:} This paper contains three sections about three types of static Hamilton-Jacobi equations, which are quite interesting and familiar to the readers.
+In order to focus on the new aspects of our approach, we keep all the hypotheses as simple as possible.\\\h In section 2, we study the stationary problem in the whole space $\mathbb R^n$

 by looking at the regularized problem